psu-powerlab/FreqResponse/NHR9410-RTAC_Time-Alignment-master/README.md

 ## Credits:

-Thanks to Dr. Robert Bass, Sean Keene, and Mohammed Alsaid for your ultimate support.
+Thanks to Dr. Robert Bass, Sean Keene, and Mohammed Alsaid for their ultimate support.

 ## Purpose: